DataDog/datadog-ci-azure-devops/README.md

 ## Overview

-With the Datadog Continuous Testing Azure DevOps Extension, you can run Synthetic tests within your Azure Pipeline configuration and ensure all your teams using Azure DevOps can benefit from Synthetic tests at every stage of the software lifecycle.
-You can run [`SyntheticsRunTests`][3] as a task.
+With the [`SyntheticsRunTests`][3] task, you can run Synthetic tests within your Azure Pipeline configuration and ensure all your teams using Azure DevOps can benefit from Synthetic tests at every stage of the software lifecycle.

+For more information on the available configuration, see the [`datadog-ci run-tests` documentation][13].

 ## Authentication

 ### Service Connection

-To connect to your [Datadog site][11], Datadog recommends setting up a custom service connection when configuring the Synthetics Run Test task.
+To connect to your [Datadog site][11], Datadog recommends setting up a custom service connection when configuring the [`SyntheticsRunTests`][3] task.

 You need to provide the following inputs:

-- Datadog site: Which [Datadog site][11] to connect and send data to.
+- Datadog site: Your Datadog site.
+The possible values are listed [in this table][11].
-- Custom subdomain (default: `app`): The name of the custom subdomain set to access your Datadog application.
-If the URL used to access Datadog is `myorg.datadoghq.com`, this value needs to be set to `myorg`.
+- Custom subdomain (default: `app`): The custom subdomain to access your Datadog organization.
+If your URL is `myorg.datadoghq.com`, the custom subdomain is `myorg`.
-- API Key: Your Datadog API key.
-This key is created by your [Datadog organization][6].
+- API key: Your Datadog API key.
+This key is [created in your Datadog organization][6].
 - Application key: Your Datadog application key.
-This key is created by your [Datadog organization][6].
+This key is [created in your Datadog organization][6].

 ### API and Application keys

-- API Key: Your Datadog API key.
-This key is created by your [Datadog organization][6] and is accessed as an environment variable.
+- API key: Your Datadog API key.
+This key is [created in your Datadog organization][6] and should be stored as a [secret][7].
 - Application key: Your Datadog application key.
-This key is created by your [Datadog organization][6] and is accessed as an environment variable.
+This key is [created in your Datadog organization][6] and should be stored as a [secret][7].
-- Datadog site: The [Datadog site][11] to connect and send data to.
+- Datadog site: Your Datadog site.
+The possible values are listed [in this table][11].
-- Custom subdomain (optional): The name of the custom subdomain set to access your Datadog application.
-If the URL used to access Datadog is `myorg.datadoghq.com`, this value needs to be set to `myorg`.
+- Custom subdomain (optional): The custom subdomain to access your Datadog organization.
+If your URL is `myorg.datadoghq.com`, the custom subdomain is `myorg`.

 ## Setup